E-CAM/jobqueue_features/README.md

 The commands below will start a set of docker containers consisting of a login node and two compute nodes.
-The SLURM resource manager and a JupyterLab instance linked to the head node.
-Feel free to try, learn and explore using the tutorial notebooks you find there.
+The SLURM resource manager and a JupyterLab instance are linked to the login node.
+Feel free to try, learn and explore using the tutorial notebooks you find in JupyterLab.

 Requirements:
 * **The setup requires ~5GB of diskspace and will download ~1GB of data over the